-Calculate the LDL-C/ApoB ratio from lipid lab values in mg/dL or mmol/L and g/L, with low, typical, or high interpretation guidance.
+Calculate the LDL-C/ApoB ratio from lipid lab values in mg/dL or mmol/L and g/L as an exploratory cholesterol-per-apoB-particle proxy.
+The result is not a guideline treatment threshold.

 Educational use only; not medical advice.
 Use LDL-C and ApoB values from a recent laboratory blood test.
 Do not use this calculator to diagnose, treat, or change medications—discuss results with a qualified clinician.